eProsima/vulcanexus/docs/rst/tutorials/cloud_tutorial.rst

 Listener deployment
 """""""""""""""""""

-Since ROS 2 demo nodes package is not installed by default in *Vulcanexus Cloud*, a new Docker image adding in this functionality should be generated.
+Since ROS 2 demo nodes package is not installed by default in *Vulcanexus Cloud*, a new Docker image adding in this functionality must be generated.
 Also, the IP address and port of the local Discovery Server must be specified, so a custom entrypoint is also provided.

 Copy the following snippet and save it to the current directory as ``Dockerfile``: